ImageMagick/Usage-Markdown/windows/index.md

 #### FOR Loops {#for_loops}

-The DOS `FOR` command can be used to process a series of files in a similar manner as it does under UNIX.
+The DOS `FOR` command can be used to process a series of files in a similar manner as it does under Unix.
 In order to scale all JPEG files in the current directory by 50%, you could type the following line into a DOS box:

 ~~~{.skip}